devjgm/papers/README.md

 # Papers
-Drafts of papers to be published externally
+Drafts of papers to be published externally.